JoelLeeJie/GenshinDatabase/README.md

 # GenshinDB
+EDIT: Database is no longer being hosted.
+Created in 2022 as part of my learning process.

 A database meant to store and display character, weapon, artifact info from Genshin Impact in a compact format.

 Download GenshinDB as a Zip